R.I.P.D. The Game: Reception

 R.I.P.D.
 The Game received negative reviews.
-The game holds an average of 39% and 42% on aggregate websites Metacritic and GameRankings.
+It holds an average of 39% and 42% on aggregate websites Metacritic and GameRankings.
 The majority of complaints about R.I.P.D.
 The Game are its lack of story, repetitive mechanics, and its similarity to Old School Game's previous entry, God Mode.
+In comparison with God Mode, it was referred to as an inferior reskin, as Electronic Gaming Monthly also put it, R.I.P.D. felt like God Mode's "neglected younger brother" whereas while they used the same engine and mechanics R.I.P.D. was missing some key features.
+According to other reviews R.I.P.D. was also downgraded in significant ways including: 2 player co-op instead of God mode's 4, slower movement, clunkier shooting, and a reduced variety of weapons.